apache/nuttx/boards/arm/stm32/stm32f429i-disco/README.txt

     STM32F429I-DISCO LittlevGL demo example.

     The ltdc is initialized during boot up.
 Interaction with NSH is via the serial console at 115200 8N1 baud.
-From the nsh comand line execute the lvgldemo example:
+From the nsh command line execute the lvgldemo example:

       nsh> lvgldemo